 - HIGHER CALCIUM CONTENT THAN COWS MILK

 This frosting is SO simple, you literally just need a blender or food processor to whip it up (or even a fork and a strong bicep) and it’s done and ready to go in less than 5 minutes.
-And once you have made it it will keep for at least 3 days in your refrigerator to use as you please.
-Here are some great suggestions
+And once made, it will keep for at least 3 days in your refrigerator to use as you please.
+Here are some great suggestions for its use:-

 - Cake or cupcake topping.

 - Use it as a dip for sweet crackers and fruits.

-- 50 grams of dark chocolate
+- 50 grams of dark chocolate.

-- 2 x tablespoons of raw cacao powder
+- 2 x tablespoons of raw cacao powder.

-- 2 x tablespoons of coconut oil
+- 2 x tablespoons of coconut oil.

-- 1-2 x tablespoons of finely powdered xylitol or stevia to taste
+- 1-2 x tablespoons of finely powdered xylitol or stevia to taste.

 - Whisk in coconut cream until smooth.